samuelemaurizi/lab-node.js/README.md

 # Node.js

 A dive into Node.js with Express, Mongodb and EJS as viewing engine.
-The app include all the CRUD operations, authentication and validation.
+The app include CRUD operations, authentication and validation.

 ### Usage